The hunt to find just one square inch of silence

-Hempton said right now it would take four or five weeks to find a new quiet place and three or four days to record it.
-“If I came out with 15 minutes of pure nature that would be a goldmine,” Hempton said.
+Gordon says right now it would take four or five weeks to find a new quiet place and three or four days to record it.
+“If I came out with 15 minutes of pure nature that would be a goldmine,” he tells me.

 The practical side of his life’s work is selling his recordings to film and video game companies –office space isn’t free, after all.

-Hempton has taken on a protégé: Matt Mikkelson, a tall, energetic man in his 20s who Hempton calls his hearing aid.
+Gordon has taken on a protégé: Matt Mikkelson, a tall, energetic man in his 20s who Gordon calls his hearing aid.

-“You said that you’re hearing impaired and I am listening impaired and so together we make a really great team,” Mikkelson said.
+“You said that you’re hearing impaired and I am listening impaired and so together we make a really great team,” Matt says.

-“No, together we make a whole person, Matt,” Hempton said.
+“No, together we make a whole person, Matt,” Gordon replies.

-Mikkelson took The Wild host Chris Morgan and producer Matt Martin out into the Hoh Rainforest in Olympic National Park to find an elusive spot Hempton has named the “One Square Inch of Silence.”
+Matt takes us out into the Hoh Rainforest in the Olympic National Park to find an elusive spot Gordon has named the “One Square Inch of Silence.”

-Hempton and Mikkelson have rules for what qualifies a quiet place: free of noise pollution for 15 minutes in the time period between an hour before sunrise and two hours after sunset.
-Hempton said only about a dozen places in the lower 48 meet that standard.
+Gordon and Matt have rules for what qualifies a quiet place: free of noise pollution for 15 minutes in the time period between an hour before sunrise and two hours after sunset.
+Gordon says only about a dozen places in the lower 48 meet that standard.

-Listen as The Wild goes deep into a magical spot in the forest.
-To find your own special quiet spot, you can start by checking out Hempton and Mikkelson’s organization Quiet Parks International.
+Listen as THE WILD goes deep into a magical spot in the forest.
+To find your own special quiet spot, you can start by checking out Gordon and Matt's organization Quiet Parks International.